-Vanessa Hanvey presented a paper, "Predictive Modeling of a Caddo Structure in the Ouachita Mountains, Montgomery County, Arkansas," at the Southeastern Archaeological Conference in Tampa in November.
+Vanessa Hanvey has published "Predictive Modeling of a Caddo Structure in the Ouachita Mountains, Montgomery County, Arkansas," in the 2014 Caddo Archeology Journal.
+This paper was first presented at the Southeastern Archaeological Conference in Tampa in November, 2013.
 At the same conference, Tyler Stumpf presented the poster that he and Mary Beth Trubitt prepared, "Arkansas Novaculite: A Virtual Comparative Collection."

 - A short article by Mary Beth Trubitt on the “Arkansas Novaculite: A Virtual Comparative Collection” website appears in Southeastern Archaeological Conference’s Horizon & Tradition e-newsletter, and an article by Trubitt, Anne Dowd, and Meeks Etchieson has been published in The Quarry, the e-newslettter of the Society for American Archaeology's Prehistoric Quarries & Early Mines Interest Group.